xrander/Health-data/README.md

 * Lactic_acid
 * PCO2: Partial Pressure of Carbon Dioxide, this measures the carbon dioxide within the arterial or venous blood.
 * EF: Ejection Fraction: Used to gauge how healthy the heart is.
 It is the amount of blood that the heart pumps each time it beats.

+## Questions
+Based on the data available the following questions will be answered
+- Which age group is most in the hospital?
+- which age group of patients dies more in the hospital?
+- which genders is the most prevalent in the hospital?
+- how many patients died in the hospital with atrial fibrillation?
+- how many patients in the hospital have depression?
+- Is there a correlation between depression and aging?
+- what is the rate of non-survived patients with hypertension?
+- How many patients with renal failure are alive in the hospital?
+- how many patients in the hospital with Hperlipemia are dead?
+- how many patients in the hospital with Anemia are dead?
+- What is the proportion of survival and non-survival between diabetic and non-diabetic patients
+- What is the proportion of survival and non-survival between depressed and non-depressed patients